Peter A. Thalheim

 We all love the environment.
 An issue that the author had promoted during his gubernatorial campaign was “The Paris Minimum.”
 Basically, when pursuing the laudable climate change goals of the Paris Climate Accord, policy should not lose sight of how new rules make life more expensive for the poor and impede the upward mobility of the poor in the United States and abroad.
 This has been simplified to “environmental equity” where we should do whatever we can for the environment provided we don’t raise the cost of living for poor people.

-Another book in draft is “The Case for the National Slavery Memorial on the Washington Mall.”
 The formation of the United States in 1776 and the subsequent drafting of our Constitution in 1787, after the Articles of Confederation proved unwieldly, was an imperfect start with the continuation of slavery.
-The Slave Power before and after the creation of the United States almost ruined this great experiment in democracy and brought on the Civil War in 1860.
-The United States can recognize the historic wrong of slavery with a slavery memorial on the Washington Mall, within view of the Lincoln and Jefferson memorials.
+The Slave Power before and after the creation of the United States almost ruined this great experiment in democracy and brought on the Civil War in 1861.
+The United States can recognize the historic wrong of slavery with a slavery memorial on the National Mall, within view of the Lincoln and Jefferson memorials.
 Germany is the only major military or economic power with a monument to an historic wrong of that country in its nation’s capital.
-The Holocaust Memorial in Berlin to commemorate the murder of six million Jews before and during World War II is mere steps from the nation’s parliament and to the symbolic center of Germany, the Brandenburg Gate.
-The United States can do no less with a National Slavery Memorial on the Washington Mall and still continue forward as a single united people.
+The Holocaust Memorial in Berlin to commemorate the murder of six million European Jews before and during World War II is mere steps from the nation’s parliament and to the symbolic center of Germany, the Brandenburg Gate.
+The United States can do no less with a National Slavery Memorial on the National Mall and still continue forward as a single united people.

 Get In Touch